Research

 For my full CV, go here.

-My research program has four main tracks.
-First, I’m interested in how children’s literature plays a shaping role in adult-associated projects like psychology and philosophy.
-With Fordham University Press I recently published a book on children’s literature, philosophy, and that strange thing we call theory, called Theory for Beginners, or Children’s Literature as Critical Thought.
-It’s a sequel of sorts to my second book Freud in Oz: At the Intersections of Psychoanalysis and Children’s Culture (U of Minnesota P, 2011), about the mutualities of children’s literature and psychoanalysis.
-A related project is my fifth co-edited volume, Alt Kid Lit: What Children’s Literature Might Be, forthcoming from University Press of Mississippi.
-Like the two monographs, this project considers children’s literature in alternative contexts and registers.
+First, I’m interested in how children’s literature – both traditionally and more broadly construed – plays a shaping role in adult-associated projects like psychology and philosophy.
+My second book Freud in Oz: At the Intersections of Psychoanalysis and Children’s Culture (U of Minnesota P, 2011), explored the intersections and mutualities of children’s literature and psychoanalysis.
+A sort of sequel to that volume is my third book, Theory for Beginners, or Children’s Literature as Critical Thought (Fordham UP, 2020), which focuses on philosophy and critical theory and/as children’s literature (a literature for minors or beginners).
+A related project is my fifth co-edited volume, Alt Kid Lit: What Children’s Literature Might Be (UP of Mississippi, 2024), about children’s literature in alternative contexts and registers.

 A second interest is gender and sexuality in and around children’s literature.
 My first book Making American Boys: Boyology and the Feral Tale (U of Minnesota P, 2004), explores literary and cultural programs of “boyology” in relation to stories of boys raised by various animals (what I call the “feral tale”), and I have also co-edited two essay collections dealing with queer childhood and/or children’s literature: with Michelle Ann Abate, Over the Rainbow: Queer Children’s and Young Adult Literature (U of Michigan P, 2011), and with Derritt Mason, Queer as Camp: Essays in Summer, Style, and Sexuality (Fordham UP, 2019).